 “Insurance?
 Yes please!
 That dealer is lucky, she always makes Blackjack”

 It’s debatable whether always taking insurance is one of the top 10 blackjack mistakes.
-Which blackjack games you choose to play and the side bets you make are entirely your decision.
+Which blackjack games you choose to play and the blackjack side bets you make are entirely your decision.

 However I recommend you at least know how insurance works and the maths behind it, so you can bet with your eyes open.